AshwanthramKL/Grocery-Buddy/Readme.md

-# Scroll project
+# Grocery Buddy

-This is a solution to the Scroll project which is a part of John Smilga's 15 JS projects tutorial.
+This is a solution to the Grocery Buddy(to-do list) project which is a part of John Smilga's 15 JS projects tutorial.

 ## Table of contents